bernerus/grc/README.md

 ### MGM
 MGM uses the separate audio channel for WSJT-X as described above.
 In this mode the microphone is turned off.

+## Warnings
+Although band limits are specified in the band list, there is nothing to stop you from tuning the transmitter outside the specified bands.
+This is due to a bug in the dial widget.

+When switching between modes, especially to and from the CW stereo mode, very loud sound bangs might be generated.
+Take care of your ears and don't have earphones on when shifting.